jtassia/You-Dont-Know-JS/es6 & beyond/ch1.md

 But it's even more important to shift your mindset to align with the new way that JavaScript is going to evolve.
 It's not just waiting around for years for some official document to get a vote of approval, as many have done in the past.

-Now, JavaScript features land in browsers as they become ready, and it's up to you whether you'll get on train early or whether you'll be playing costly catch-up games years from now.
+Now, JavaScript features land in browsers as they become ready, and it's up to you whether you'll get on the train early or whether you'll be playing costly catch-up games years from now.

 Whatever labels that future JavaScript adopts, it's going to move a lot quicker than it ever has before.
 Transpilers and shims/polyfills are important tools to keep you on the forefront of where the language is headed.